jatinsoni08/SQL-Practice/README.md

 This repository contains my structured SQL practice from basics to advanced concepts.
-Each SQL file is organized topic-wise and includes notes, key points, and question–answer based queries for better understanding and revision.
+Each SQL file is organized topic-wise and includes notes, key points, and question–answer based queries for clear understanding and revision.

 ## Databases Used
-- WORLD
+- WORLD (sample database)
-- SAKILA
+- SAKILA (sample database)
 - REGEX (custom practice database)

 ## Topics Covered